jspieler/personal-website/README.md

 3. Run the application using `npm run dev` and modify the content.

-## Deployment
-The website is deployed using Github Actions.
-Since Vite is used, the explanations were taken from their [Guide](https://vitejs.dev/guide/static-deploy.html).

 # Credits
 The design is inspired by [Cryptical Coder](https://www.youtube.com/watch?v=3aCoZudPEKE&list=RDCMUCzDPCRJHfPusmXd6zl8bE7w&index=2).